Generalized compressible flows and solutions of the H(div) geodesic problem: Introduction

-Shnirelman proved that the infimum of this problem is not generally attained when $d\geq 3$ and that even when $d=2$ there exist final configurations $h$ which cannot be connected to the identity map with finite action \cite{shnirelman1994generalized}.
-This motivated Brenier to introduce a relaxation whose solutions are not diffeomorphims, but rather describe the flow in a probabilistic fashion.
-More precisely, Brenier defined generalized incompressible flows as probability measures $\bs{\mu}$ on $\Omega(M)$, the space of continuous curves on the domain $\mr{x}: t\in[0,T] \rightarrow x_t \in M$, satisfying
+The $L^2$ metric was used by Arnold \cite{arnold1966geometrie} to interpret the solutions to the incompressible Euler equations as geodesic curves on the group of volume-perserving diffeomorphisms $\mr{Diff}_{\rho_0}(M)$.
+As for the $H(\mr{div})$ problem, the existence of length-minimizing geodesics is guaranteed a priori only in a sufficiently strong topology \cite{ebin1970groups}.
+In fact, Shnirelman proved that the infimum is generally not attained when $d\geq 3$ and that even when $d=2$ there exist final configurations $h$ which cannot be connected to the identity map with finite action \cite{shnirelman1994generalized}.
+This motivated Brenier to adopt an extrinsic approach, viewing